kripy/yes-slash-no/README.md

 To get your Heroku API token, run ```heroku auth:token```.
 Your email address is the email address you used to register with Heroku.

 To generate the API key run ```echo email address : auth token | base64``` from the command line.
 Note the space either side of the colon.
-They is NOT generated correctly without it.
+The key is NOT generated correctly without it.
 Took me a while to figure that one out.

 Now, create an ```.env``` file in the root directory of the project.
 The file should look like this: